API Integrations

 • Integrations that are documented When something does need attention, clear documentation and structured logs mean anyone on the team can diagnose the issue.

-We have been building these kinds of integrations since 2005.
-Payment processors (Stripe, GoCardless, PayPal), accounting software (Xero, FreeAgent), CRMs (HubSpot, Salesforce), email services (Postmark, Mailgun), shipping providers, government APIs, and dozens of industry-specific systems.
+These patterns apply across all common integration targets: payment processors (Stripe, GoCardless, PayPal), accounting software (Xero, FreeAgent), CRMs (HubSpot, Salesforce), email services (Postmark, Mailgun), shipping providers, government APIs, and industry-specific systems.
 The integration patterns are consistent even when the specific APIs are not.
+Where integrations trigger multi-step business processes (order received, payment confirmed, fulfilment started, customer notified), they connect to broader business process automation and workflow engine patterns.

 Connect your systems